Skip to main content

 How can I create a course with AI for free?

-You can use ChatGPT’s free tier to generate a course idea, outline, and lesson content.
-To turn that draft into an interactive course, use a free course creation platform like Coassemble to structure, share, and deliver it.
+You can use ChatGPT's free tier to generate a course idea, outline, and lesson content.
+To turn that draft into an interactive course, use a free knowledge transfer platform like Coassemble to structure, share, and deliver it.

 How do I create an online course using ChatGPT?